ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Create Integration**.
 1. Click the card for the Artifactory repo that you want to work with.
 The Artifactory website opens, where you can view the contents of the repo.
-1. Optional: If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Public and you want to build your app by using Artifactory with npm, configure your pipeline to add an npm build job.
+1. Optional: If you are using a toolchain on {{site.data.keyword.cloud_notm}} Public and you want to build your app by using Artifactory with npm, configure your pipeline to add an npm build job.
 For instructions to configure the build job, see the [Configuring an Artifactory npm build job in your pipeline](#config_artifactory_npm) section.
-1. Optional: If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Public and you want to build your app by using Artifactory with Maven, configure your pipeline to add a Maven build job.
+1. Optional: If you are using a toolchain on {{site.data.keyword.cloud_notm}} Public and you want to build your app by using Artifactory with Maven, configure your pipeline to add a Maven build job.
 For instructions to configure the build job, see the [Configuring an Artifactory Maven build job in your pipeline](#config_artifactory_maven) section.

 ### Configuring an Artifactory npm build job in your pipeline
 {: #config_artifactory_npm}